For Immigration or Citizenship

-Most provinces in Canada have a website to help newcomers settle into their new lives.
-There will be information about the province, the economy, employment opportunities, and learning English.
-To find out about a province that you may move to, or are settled in, click on the province.
+Most provinces in Canada have a website to help newcomers settle into their new community.
+You will find information about the province, the economy, employment opportunities, and learning English.
+For more information in a province, click on the link below:

 Training and Education in Canada

 There are many levels of education and training in Canada.
 If you are coming to Canada to go to school, there is research that you need to do first.
 If you are settled in a province, there are opportunities that you will want to research.
 If you are currently working in Canada, you may be offered training through your company!